sf-wdi-gaia/js-data-types/readme.md

 ## Arrays - Demo (5 mins)

 Unfortunately, strings and numbers are not enough for most programming purposes.
-What is needed are collections of data that we can use efficiently, Arrays.
+What is needed are structures of data that we can use efficiently, such as Arrays.

 Arrays are great for: